Updated: Mar 14

 3) Buy vs Leasing.

 If the bottom line is the most important aspect of your decision, then weigh the options of buying vs leasing.
 There can be tax advantages to leasing a car, especially for business owners who use their car for business and may be able to write off the monthly lease payment.
-However, many lease terms limit the amount of miles you may drive over the term of the lease (anywhere between 30,000 to 45,000 miles on a 3 year lease) and charge costly “overage fees” if you drive more than the limit.
+However, many lease terms limit the number of miles you may drive over the term of the lease (anywhere between 30,000 to 45,000 miles on a 3-year lease) and charge costly “overage fees” if you drive more than the limit.
 There are benefits to buying a car if you drive over 10,000 miles per year or if you are not able to write off a leased car payment in your taxes due to your employment classification (ask your accountant).

 Now that we have some of the basics covered, here are some insider tips to get the best deal possible.